Financial statements glossary

 Traffic acquisition costs (TAC) paid to distribution partners

-- Amounts paid to make available our access points and services
+- Amounts paid to make available our search access points and services

-- Distribution partners include software developers, browser providers, mobile carriers, and original equipment manufacturers
+- Distribution partners include browser providers, mobile carriers, original equipment manufacturers, and software developers

 TAC to Google Network Members